blutack/awtrix-pom/README.md

 - You can also run awtrix-pom directly with `cargo run -- http://my-clock.local`
 - Your clock should switch to a pomodoro timer layout

+## Why Not A HA/Node-Red/etc flow
+Because the logic would be very painful to implement, and I wanted something I could fire up quickly on my desktop/laptop.
+Also, it's been a little while since I've done CLI stuff in Rust.

+## How Does It Work?
+By calling the HTTP API of your clock to create a temporary custom app ("pomodoro") and switching to it.
+It then updates the text and progress bar every minute (unless it's in seconds mode).
+On shutdown (ctrl-c) it wipes the temporary app.

+## Warnings & Limitations
+- Because the clock bit of the view is updated only when the pomodoro timer ticks down, the displayed time could be up to a minute behind.
+This is not a problem for me but if it is for you let me know and I'll fix it.

 ## Options
 ```
 Usage: awtrix-pom <hostname> [--work <work>] [--short <short>] [--long <long>] [--cycles <cycles>] [--beep <beep>] [--switch <switch>] [-v] [--seconds]